Access to the labour market

 While there are no specific programmes targeting applicants for and beneficiaries of international protection, asylum seekers and beneficiaries of international protection are included among the target population of some of IEFP’s employability support measures.

-ACM has also launched the Refujobs online platform, that aims to match potential employers and asylum seekers and beneficiaries of international protection looking for employment as well as to build their capacity for self-employment.
+ACM had also launched the Refujobs online platform which aimed to match potential employers and asylum seekers and beneficiaries of international protection looking for employment as well as to build their capacity for self-employment.
+At the time of writing, the website was unavailable.

 Portuguese Language training